emilsvennesson/shed/documents/assignments/sdd.md

 ### 1.1 Word book

+* APK (Alkohol per krona) - Alcohol per crown

 ## 2 System architecture
-In this project the program does not use any databse, server or external source for storing or retrieving information.
+In this project the program does not use any database, server or external source for storing or retrieving information.
 Instead, it uses a stored Json file with all the data that is needed.
 Moreover, if any further information needs to be stored, it is stored via a file saving system now implemented into the Favorites feature.

 ### Components
 Furthermore, the program has several components that represents the functionality of a certain niched feature.
 Therefore, these features combined creates the whole functionality of the program.

  - **Model.**
 A public interface and state handler of the backend.
 To clarify, this is where the front end will have access to the backend functionality.

 - **Favorites.**
 Responsible for handling what products the user has marked as favorite.
 The favorite's module then stores all the products marked as favorite in a local txt file when the program gets closed.
 Furthermore, the txt file is then read by the program on the program startup and represented in the gui

 - **Parsing.**
  Handles all the static data that is represented in the gui.
 In addition, the parser translates all the products from a Json file and into the program